MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/code-components-alm.md

 6. Package the solution using the Power Platform Build Tools `PowerPlatformPackSolution` task
 7. Collect the built solution zip into the pipeline release artifacts.

 It is recommended that you commit your unpacked solution metadata to source control in it's unmanaged form to allow the creation of a development environment at any later stage.
-If only managed solution metadata was committed it would make it hard to create new development environments.
+If only managed solution metadata was committed, it would make it hard to create new development environments.
 You have two options to do this:

 1. Commit both managed and unmanaged using the `/packagetype:Both` option of Solution Packager.
 This allows packing in either manager or unmanaged mode but has the disadvantage of duplication inside source code such that changes will often appear in multiple xml files - both the managed and unmanaged version.
 2. Only commit unmanaged to source control (resulting in cleaner change sets), and then inside the build pipeline import the packaged solution into a build environment so that it can then be exported as managed to convert it into a managed deployment artifact.

 ## Versioning and deploying updates

-When deploying and updating your code components it is important to have a consistent versioning strategy so that you can:
+When deploying and updating your code components, it is important to have a consistent versioning strategy so that you can:

 1. Track which version is deployed against the features/fixes it contains.
 2. Ensure canvas apps can detect that they need to update to the latest version.